heartListeners/heartListener/README.md

 (1) Special information for California residents

 These additional disclosures are the categories of personal information that are collected and disclosed for commercial purposes. as required by the California Consumer Privacy Act.
-Depending on how you interact with HeartListener's products, personal information we may have collected or disclosed for commercial purposes during the twelve months falls into the following categories as defined by the California Consumer Privacy Act:
+Depending on how you interact with SleepZ's products, personal information we may have collected or disclosed for commercial purposes during the twelve months falls into the following categories as defined by the California Consumer Privacy Act:

 Identifiers, such as your name, alias, address, mobile phone number, or IP address;